Yaepiii/TRLO/README.md

 sudo apt install libomp-dev libpcl-dev libeigen3-dev
 ```

-You should replace the path in line 61 of ‘CMakeList.txt’ with your TensorRT-8.5.3.1 installation path, such as:
+You should replace the path in line 61 of `CMakeList.txt` with your TensorRT-8.5.3.1 installation path, such as:

 ```
 set(TENSORRT_ROOT /home/jyp/3rdparty/TensorRT-8.5.3.1)